esmbly/design/README.md

 - Lower the barrier for JavaScript developers that want to start experimenting and prototyping with WebAssembly by taking advantage of already existing type information in a code base.

 ## What's different from Babel?
-Babel is great, and **esmbly** does, in fact, plan to use some parts of the babel infrastructure, like the [@babel/parser](https://babeljs.io/docs/en/next/babel-parser) and [@babel/types](https://babeljs.io/docs/en/next/babel-types.html).
+Babel is great, and **Esmbly** does, in fact, plan to use some parts of the babel infrastructure, like the [@babel/parser](https://babeljs.io/docs/en/next/babel-parser) and [@babel/types](https://babeljs.io/docs/en/next/babel-types.html).
 The difference is however that while babel is mainly focused on converting ES2015+ (as well as other syntaxes like Flow, TypeScript, JSX etc) into a backwards compatible version of JavaScript - **esmbly** focuses on collecting, transforming and utilizing **type information**.
 Like for instance moving from `JavaScript -> TypeScript -> WebAssembly` or migrating from JSDoc comments to TypeScript.

 ## Use cases
 Note: Check out [the user stories](Stories.md) for more use cases.